Content Marketing Metrics: How is Content Marketing More Than “Creating” & “Marketing” Content?

-Overall, this metrics will help you understand the patterns of interest and know which content topics are most visited.
+Overall, this content performance metrics will help you understand the patterns of interest and know which content topics are most visited.

 Key questions: How many repeat visitors do you have?
 Are visitors subscribing/unsubscribing to get updates from you and if yes, how many?